didclab/onedatashare/API.md

 2. [Transfer](#transfer)

 #### Ticket Submission
-If you encounter an issue using any ODS service please submit a ticket to our [GitHome][3] When submitting a ticket, it must contain a few pieces of information.
+If you encounter an issue using any ODS service please submit a ticket to our [Git Home][3] When submitting a ticket, it must contain a few pieces of information.
 1. Date and Time
 2. The ODS Service you are using.